siddharth201/MyNotes/DSA/PatternRecognition/SlidingWindow.md

 ---

-# Q. can you explain each template step by step and also about variable taken there resposibilty and purpose etc?
+# Q. For the fixed size window can you provide Skeleton more easy way also taking start/left and end/right both instead of only right?